 6 Tasks We Automate to Make More Time for Work That Matters

-Automation technologies are moving at such an incredible rate that new opportunities are appearing all the time.
-In this article, I’ll run you through a number of our real-life use cases for simple things in our business which we automate to either save time or improve processes.
+In this article, I’ll run you through a number of real-life use cases for simple things in our business which we automate to either save time or improve processes.
+For more ideas beyond these task-level examples, see these workflow automation examples.

 Here’s a quick overview:

-• Automatically launch actions like Process Street checklists from moving Trello cards
+• Automatically launch actions like Process Street workflow runs from moving Trello cards

 • Use dictation software to write at a higher speed and with less effort